-5. The Fido Database generates several corroborative mechanisms at the time of registration that are then reflected on the Certificate.
-Primarily these are the PIN, the Bar Code and the QR Code.
+5. The Fido Database generates corroborative mechanisms at the time of registration that are then reflected on the Certificate.
+Primarily these are the PIN, the Bar

 - 6. If the owner of the pup wishes to then advertise the pup for sale and the advertising platform wanted to know the bonafides of the advert, the advertiser would enter the CHIP and PIN number from their cert into the Online Advertising Platform (OAP).
 Immediately this data would be checked via an API with Fido which can instantly verify that the certificate is legitimate.
-This means that the advertiser's name, address and contact details are known to Fido and that their details (photo ID and address) have been independently verified by the VI, VN or LIxiii. - 7.
+This means that the advertiser's name, address and contact details are known to Fido and that their details (photo ID and address) have been independently verified by the VI, VN or LI. - 7.
 This means that if a pup is correctly registered in accordance with MODR 2015, it would automatically be able to be advertised.
-If it isn't the request to advertise would be quarantined. - 8.
-In order for the online platform to provide this instant verification, they have to have one chip and pin for every pup they offer for sale, thus ensuring that the numbers of pups being sold is a real reflection of the reported situation.
+If it isn't - In order for the online platform to provide this instant verification, they have to have one chip and pin for every pup they offer for sale, thus ensuring that the numbers of pups being sold is a real reflection of the reported situation.
 This prevents a breeder from advertising one pup for sale but selling 'this pup' multiple times, hiding the actual number of pups offered.